moves-rwth/storm/documentation/usage/running-storm.md

 #### Example 4 (Analysis of a rejection-sampling algorithm to approximate $$\pi$$)

 Here, we are going to analyze a model of an algorithm that approximates $$\pi$$.
 It does so by repeated sampling according to a uniform distribution.
-While this model is a JANI model, the original model was written in [pGCL]({{ '/documentation/background/languages.html#cpgcl' | relative_url }}) and has been translated to JANI by Storm's `storm-pgcl` binary.
+While this model is a JANI model, the original model was written in the probabilistic guarded command language (pGCL) and has been translated to JANI.
 The JANI model and the original pGCL code is available from the [JANI models repository](https://github.com/ahartmanns/jani-models){:target="_blank"}.

 {% include includes/show_model.html name="original pGCL program" class="jani_approxpi_pgcl" path="jani/approx_pi_00100_010_full.pgcl" %}